berzanorg/xane/README.md

 ## Project Structure
-This repository is a monorepo for the smart contracts, the user interface, and the backend of **Xane**, a zero knowledge order book decentralized exchange.
+This repository is a monorepo for the smart contracts, the user interface, and the backend of **Xane**.

 ## Smart Contracts
 It currently contains both `Token` contract, and `Exchange` contract (which is not complete).

+`Token` contract is a simple token standard.

+`Exchange` contract is an order book based exchange (which is not complete).

 Smart contracts of **Xane** reside in [`contracts/`](https://github.com/BerzanXYZ/xane/tree/main/contracts) folder.
 <br>